yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Aperture.md

 - The aperture refers to both the the hole in the lens where light is able to enter (like the camera's pupil), and the size of said hole
 - A wider aperture results in more light being let in, and thus a brighter image, while a narrower aperture results in less light being let in, and thus darker image
-- Aperture also has the side effect of controlling the depth of field of an image - a wider aperture results in a shallower depth of field, while a narrower aperture results in a deeper depth of field
-	- A wider aperture is good for portraits (where we want the subject to be in focus and the background out of focus), while a narrower aperture is good for landscapes (where we want both the foreground and background in focus)

-## What is depth of field?

-- The depth of field of an image is the amount of background behind the point of focus that is in focus
-- Deep focus
-	- Everything is in focus
-	- Allows us to create layered images with things in the foreground, middleground, and background
-- Shallow focus
-	* Only the subject is in focus, with the rest of the image being soft/blurry/out of focus
-	* Draws attention to the subject by creating greater separation from the background
-- Soft focus
-	* No part of the image is 100% sharp
-	* Achieved via lens imperfections or diffusion filters
-	* Results in a dreamy or hazy atmosphere

 ## F-stop